Casburggraaf/wafs/README.md

 # WAFS
 The course repo for 'Web App From Scratch'

+See the website live on https://casburggraaf.github.io/wafs/app

+On this website you can see the most popular movies with a detail page of the movie.

+The movie list, movie details en images are from [The Movie DB](https://www.themoviedb.org) except the image from the homepage, they fetch from [Unsplash](https://unsplash.com)

+## The API

 ## Advantages and disadvantages of JavaScript libraries/frameworks
 ### Advantages
 * Makkelijker moelijke aplicaties schrijven